MarcSM98/News-Application/README.md

 The application serves as a dynamic web-based platform that provide users the option of creating, reviewing, and publishing news articles.
 It features two primary roles: Writer and Admin.
 The writer can draft and categorize articles (e.g., Travel, Business), while Admins manage the approval process and decides the publication status of each submission.
 This project integrates a backend functionality with an intuitive frontend interface.

-## Tools
+## Technologies Used
-Frontend Frameworks:
+Frontend Development:
 - Next.js
-- React
+- React.js

-Backend:
+Backend Development:
 - Node.js
+- Express.js

 Database:
 - MongoDB